4.14 Case Study Conclusion: More Than Just Tired

 • The cell cycle is controlled mainly by regulatory proteins that signal the cell to either start or delay the next phase of the cycle at key checkpoints.

-• is a disease that occurs when the cell cycle is no longer regulated, often because the cell’s DNA has become damaged.
+• Cancer is a disease that occurs when the cell cycle is no longer regulated, often because the cell’s DNA has become damaged.
 Cancerous cells grow out of control and may form a mass of abnormal cells called a tumor.

 In this chapter, you learned about cells and some of their functions, as well as how they pass genetic material in the form of DNA to their daughter cells.
 In the next chapter, you will learn how DNA is passed down to offspring, which causes traits to be inherited.
 These traits may be innocuous (such as eye colour) or detrimental (such as mutations that cause disease).
 The study of how genes are passed down to offspring is called genetics, and as you will learn in the next chapter, this is an interesting topic that is highly relevant to human health.